Our 125-acre campus is very accessible, walkable, and is located in Buffalo's vibrant museum district.

 The jewel of the Olmsted system, Delaware Park has 350 acres of meadows, forests, and gardens.
 With a golf course, tennis courts, playgrounds, and a track, the location serves as Buffalo's Central Park.

-The Elmwood Strip has an abundance of restaurants, shops, and galleries.
+The Elmwood Strip has an abundance of of locally-owned restaurants, shops, and markets.

 The Buffalo Zoo is the third oldest zoo in the United States, and welcomes approximately 400,000 visitors and is the second largest tourist attraction in Western New York.

 The Elmwood Avenue bridge over NY Route 198 is currently being replaced.
 The two westernmost lanes of Elmwood Ave. over the bridge will be closed for construction through winter.
 One lane of traffic will be maintained in each direction on the eastern side of the bridge.